Plan Ahead for a Bounty of Cut Flowers

 Creating a planting plan is the best way to maximize your growing space.
-Use a grid (paper or digital) to make your plan.
-This makes it easy to determine how many plants can be squeezed into each row.
+Use a grid to make your plan.
+This makes it easy to determine out how many plants can be squeezed into each row.
 Your finished planting grid can then be transferred to the garden.

-When working out your planting plan, you need to have a sense of each plant’s mature height and width.
-Use the recommendations on plant descriptions and seed packets as a guide, and then reduce the spacing by about 30%.
+When working out your planting plan, you need to know each plant’s mature height and width.
+Use the recommendations on plant descriptions and seed packets as a guide but reduce the spacing by about 30%.
 With experience, you’ll get a sense of which plants need a little more or a little less than the recommended amount of space.

 You can also separate plants that need staking (dahlias and delphiniums) from those that need a fence (sweet peas) or benefit from grow-through netting (snapdragons and bachelor’s buttons).

-Your cutting garden should be easier to maintain than a regular flower garden.
-Ideally, you will spend almost all of your time cutting flowers and very little time weeding.
+Your cutting garden should be much easier to maintain than a regular flower garden.
+Ideally, you will be spending almost all of your time cutting flowers and very little time weeding.

 Start with the paths.
 As soon you have planted the beds, cover up the paths with landscape fabric, black plastic, cardboard, straw or some other material that will stifle weed growth.
 Mulching the pathways also helps to reduce evaporation and retain soil moisture.